7 Things Faroe Islanders Love About Faroe Islands Tourism

 There used to be only few cafés and restaurants outside of the capital.
 Now, due to an increase in tourism, restaurants are popping up in new places where people never dreamed of being able to sip a cup of tea or eat local food served in stunning surroundings.

-In Gásadalur on Vágar Island you will now find, besides the famous Múlafossur Waterfall, the new guesthouse Gásadalsgarður also serving local delicacies or you can drop by the stylish Fiskastykkið café in the village Sandavágur also on Vágar island.
+In Gásadalur on Vágar Island you will now find, besides the famous Múlafossur Waterfall, the new guesthouse Gásadalsgarður also serving local delicacies or you can drop by the trendy Fiskastykkið café in the village Sandavágur also on Vágar island.
 Small villages and towns are now home to new gastronomical initiatives, thanks to travellers visiting the Faroe Islands.

-5. Basements are furnished
+5. Basements are Furnished in the Faroe Islands

 AirBnb in the Faroe Islands